rubinj30/investment_app_mern/README.md

 # Stock Tracker
-This is an app for tracking the performance of your investments.
+This is an app for tracking the performance of your investments in an user-friendly app.

 ## Link to site
 https://stock-up-app.herokuapp.com